gdiaz384/py3TranslateLLM/README.md

 {untranslatedText} | prompt.txt | The current line prior to translation.
 {sourceLanguage} | All | The source language specified at the command prompt.
 The literal text is the first entry in `languageCodes.csv`.
 {targetLanguage} | All | The target language specified at the command prompt.
 The literal text is the first entry in `languageCodes.csv`
 {history} | prompt.txt | The rolling history buffer of previously untranslated/translated entry pairs.
-This will be formatted according to the LLM instruction type: chat, instruct, autocomplete.
-If this is not formatted properly, update the engine appropriately or [open an issue] to requesting to add support for a specific model.
+This gets formatted according to the LLM instruction type: chat, instruct, autocomplete.
 {scene} | sceneSummary.txt | The current untranslated lines to use when generating a summary.

+Note: If the above is not formatted properly, update the engine.py appropriately or [open an issue] to request support for a specific LLM model.

 ## Release Notes: